Jacinta Collins: Views

 Collins was known for her social conservatism, including opposition to assisted reproductive technology for lesbians and single women, opposition to the use of human embryos in medical research, and opposition to same-sex marriage.

 Post-politics

 In January 2019, Collins announced that she would not contest the next election, citing "family health issues" for her decision to quit politics.
 She resigned from the Senate on 15 February 2019, and was announced as the new head of the National Catholic Education Commission on the same day.
 She commenced her role on 18 February 2019.

+In 2023, Jacinta was awarded an Honorary Doctorate of Letters from the University of Notre Dame Australia for her contribution to public life and education.

 Personal life

 Collins has two children with her husband Daryl, a train driver.
 She was one of the first female MPs allowed to carry an infant on the floor of parliament.

-Collins' first child was born from an unplanned pregnancy when she was 19 years old and given up for adoption.
+Collins' first child was born from an unplanned pregnancy when she was 19 years old.
+The child was placed for adoption.